IAMRAVIRAJESH/full_stack_assessment_skeleton/docs/README.md

 ### solution

 > explain briefly your solution for this problem here
-1. I have used react and vite to create frontend.
+1. I have used Vite for create react app and bundling.
-2. I have used tanstack to create API calls
+2. I have used tanstack to create API calls.
+3. For routing used react router dom.
+4. I have used tanstack Query for api calling.
+5. I have used Tailwind for css.

+For running frontend server
+1. Move to frontend directory.
+2. Run npm i.
+3. RUN npm run dev.

 ## 3. Backend API development on Node